chrishah/MITObim/README.md

 INTRODUCTION
 ------------

 This document contains instructions on how to use the MITObim pipeline described in Hahn et al. 2013.
-The full article can be found at http://nar.oxfordjournals.org/content/early/2013/05/09/nar.gkt371.full.
+The full article can be found [here](http://nar.oxfordjournals.org/content/early/2013/05/09/nar.gkt371.full "MITObim full article at NAR").
 Kindly cite the article if you are using MITObim in your work.
-The pipeline is at the moment intended to be used with illumina data, but can be readily modified for the use with other platforms data (MITObim v1.6 experimentally enables the use of iontorrent and 454 data).
+The pipeline is at the moment intended to be used with illumina data, but the use of Iontorrent and 454 data has been enabled in the current versions.

 PREREQUISITES